 RPT 213.
-ANATOMY AND PHYSIOLOGY FOR THE RCP (3.0.3)
+ANATOMY AND PHYSIOLOGY FOR THE RCP (3-0-3)

-PREREQUISITE: Admission to professional phase of program.
 This course provides detailed lecture and audiovisual presentations that concentrate on the cardiopulmonary and renal systems.
 Structure, function, and physiology of the cardiopulmonary and renal systems and the role each plays in maintaining homeostasis are emphasized.
 On course completion, the student should be able to demonstrate adequate knowledge of structure, function, and physiology of the cardiopulmonary and renal systems.
 CORE

 RPT 214.
-PHARMACOLOGY FOR THE RCP (2.0.2)
+PHARMACOLOGY FOR THE RCP (2-0-2)